 Gifts for Directors

 The viewfinders you would find a feature film directors using can fetch a heavy price-tag.
 I used to think that using a viewfinder was obsolete, as a DSLR with a zoom lens more or less does the same thing.
-But if that DSLR is the camera being used to shoot your short film then taking it on and off the tripod, and messing with the configuration can be a bit of a nightmare.
+However, if the DSLR is also the camera being used to shoot your short film, then taking it on and off the tripod and constantly messing with the configuration can waste a lot of time.
 The onsite reviewer even proceeds to mention “it’s a lot easier than keeping your DSLR around your neck when walking and looking for shots.”

 The Opteka Micro Professional Director’s Viewfinder hosts the ability to view your subject in a variation of aspect ratios, film sizes and zoom ranges.